Alchemy Branding Studio

 In fact, I'm thinking of requesting my title to be changed to Chief Greeter.
 What an idea.

-For those who do love a bit of a furry greeting, it’s amazing how relaxed everyone gets and the first conversations tend to always be about me.
-And that’s absolutely fine with me, I love the attention.
-Our meeting room at the studio is so zen, everyone’s so chilled when I’m around.
+For those who do love a furry greeting, it's amazing how relaxed everyone gets, and the first conversations tend to always be about me.
+And that is absolutely fine with me.
+I love the attention.
+Our meeting room at the studio is so zen when I'm around.
+Everyone's chilled.

-Not only that (but as the intro to this article explains), I always get more attention than humans, and that means more conversations are started online, just because of my beautiful face and shiny coat.
+Not only that (and as the intro explains), I always get more attention than the humans, which means more conversations are started online, just because of my beautiful face and shiny coat.

 Again, you're welcome.